brianlam38/Cloud-Cheatsheets/AWS-ElasticBeanstalk.md

 3. Configure a default keypair so you can connect to the EC2 instance via.
 SSH:
 `eb init`

-4. Create an EB environment and deploy your application to it:
+4. Create an EB environment within your app and deploy your app to it:
 `eb create [ environment name ]`